RylanJGraham/RPG-Game-Design/README.md

 My name is Rylan Graham and I am a second year bachelors student in the Universitat Politecnica de Catalunya.
 This website is built for information regarding a lecture I delivered about RPG Game Design, or more specifically, the crucial Game Pillars for development.

 “What I mean by this term is think about the 3 – 5 main elements/emotions your game is trying to explore and make the players feel” - Max Pears.
-[Source Article][1]
+[Source](https://www.gamedeveloper.com/design/design-pillars-the-core-of-your-game)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>